Construction

 StaticBlueprintNode &addStaticVolume(std::unique_ptr<TrackingVolume> volume, const std::function<void(StaticBlueprintNode &cylinder)> &callback = {})

-This method creates a new Acts::StaticBlueprintNode wrapping
+This method creates a new Acts::Experimental::StaticBlueprintNode wrapping

 volume